MarkHoeber/tools-tech-syllabus/source/flare1.rst

-13 - Flare
+Flare Part 1
 #############################

 Goals
 *********

-* Reuse topics in Flare.
+* Create a Flare document.
+* Learn how to format a document and manage styles.
-* Modify HTML layout.
+* Publish HTML and PDFs with FrameMaker.